-The third exemption under the proposed Order would be for exports, or shipments of softwood lumber by domestic manufacturers to locations outside of the United States.
+The third exemption under the proposed Order would be for exports.
 The Board would develop procedures for approval by USDA for refunding assessments that may be inadvertently paid on such shipments and establish any necessary safeguards as appropriate.
 Safeguard procedures would be implemented by the Secretary through rulemaking.

 If the Board determined that exports should be assessed, it would make that recommendation to the Secretary.
 Any such action would be implemented by USDA through rulemaking.